takecian/webpay-token-ios/README.md

 You can either install using cocoapods(recommended) or copying files manually.

 ### 1. Cocoapods
+In your Podfile, add a line
 ```
 pod 'WebPay', '1.0'
 ```
+then, run `pod install`.

 ### 2. copy files manually